← Back to Portfolio

 Architectural Dogma Detector

-Active PyPI Soon v0.1.0
+Active On PyPI v0.5.0

 A Python CLI that catches the architectural dogmas slowly killing your project.
 Not linting.
 Not formatting.
 The beliefs that feel like best practices until they don't.